 Preparing Your Home to Be a Rental

+Once all of your stuff is removed, begin the cleaning process.
 You may need to hire professional carpet cleaners and a house cleaning service to get the work done in a reasonable time.
-Dust, dirty windows, and soiled carpeting will turn off responsible tenants and tarnish your reputation.
-An immaculate home will produce a positive first impression, attract the best renters, provide the highest rent, and will be easier to evaluate when the tenants move out.
+Dust bunnies, dirty windows, and soiled carpeting will turn off most responsible tenants and give you a reputation as a slumlord.
+An immaculate home will give the most positive impression, attract the best renters, provide the highest rent, and will be the easiest to evaluate when the tenants move out.

-Your property should be as attractive from the road, and minor inexpensive cosmetic touch-ups will enhance your property.
-Clean out the weeds from the flowerbeds and fence line, and mow/trim the grass.
+Your property should be as attractive from the road as possible, and minor inexpensive cosmetic touch-ups will enhance your property.
+Clean out the weeds from the flowerbeds and fence line, trim the grass, and wash the siding.
+Painting the entryway walls and oiling the woodwork will add an attractive sparkle to your home and make it appear new and bright.

 Try to imagine looking at your home for the first time.
 Would you want to live there?
-Are there curling shingles on the roof, leaking faucets, or peeling wallpaper?
+Are there curling shingles on the roof, broken windows, leaking faucets, peeling wallpaper, or door locks that do not work?
 Make sure that the appliances, heating and ventilation systems, and plumbing fixtures check out and are clean.

 Your rental property is an important investment and source of income.
-If damage occurs, your home may become uninhabitable.
+If there were a kitchen fire or storm damages, your home may become uninhabitable.
 Landlord insurance coverage helps provide an income while the property is being repaired or rebuilt.
 You can add policies or riders to pay for debris removal, tree and plant replacement, and even fire department charges.

 Real Property Management is the nation’s leading property management business.
 We wrote the book on how to turn a property into a viable and reliable source of income; it is what we do.
 Learn more about how you can protect your investment while maximizing your return.